miles-1/SkillsGroup/python/lesson00/README.md

     If we run `variable_example = input()`, this tells the computer to 1) ask the user for input, 2) create a variable names `variable_example`, and 3) store what the user typed and the user types `Oprah did 9/11`, then `variable_example` now has a value of `Oprah did 9/11`.

     It's more helpful to think of `=` as a way to *store* something than as an equals sign.
 "Equals" in math doesn't care which side is which, whereas with the assignment operator, the variable goes on the left, and the thing that gives the info you want storing goes on the right.
+In python, the way to test if one thing has the same value as another, you use double equals sign (`==`), which is much closer to the mathematical equals sign than the assignment operator `=`.

 Other things: